 - you can pass on this knowledge on to your children (in the name of a science lesson)

 - and you are accomplishing something pretty cool when you make it yourself!

 The How To:

 What You Need:

-- big handful (1/3-1/2 quart canning jar) of Dried stevia herb (you can also grow the fresh herb; just buy a plant at a garden shop to grow this summer…we’ve done that twice and dried our own)
+- fill a quart jar 1/2 full with Dried stevia leaves (you can also grow the fresh herb; we’ve done that twice and dried our own with good success)

 - quart canning jar with lid

 - dark dropper bottles to store it in (you can find them here).

 - If you grow and cut your own stevia at home, begin by washing to remove dirt – a good rinse and pat dry will usually do.

 - Strip the leaves from the stems; only the leaves contain the sweet-tasting glycosides.